 - California also offers a loss reserve program to encourage private lenders to provide small business loans.
 More information about the California Capital Access Program is available at: https://www.treasurer.ca.gov/cpcfa/calcap/sb/institutions.pdf

 Visit the Employment Development Department website for employer assistance, such as tax assistance, protecting workers from Coronavirus, and information about work sharing programs.

 Cameo is a statewide micro-business network dedicated to small and microbusiness financing such as loans and credit, technical assistance and business management training.
 A micro-business is a firm with five or fewer employees, started for $50,000 or less in initial capital and that may not have access to traditional commercial loans.

 Labor and Workforce Development Agency Resources for Employees: There are several compensation options available to employees, such as Paid Family Leave, Unemployment Insurance, and Paid Sick Leave.
-View this comprehensive chart to see what your employees may qualify for.
+Please visit the State of California’s Safer at Work website for more information.